Solutions of Second Order Schr\"odinger Wave Equations Near Static Black Holes and Strong Singularities of the Potentials: Basic Notations, Main Assumptions and Conditions

-Note that the relation~\eqref{eqn:local-holder} is a standard regularity condition in the Titchmarsh-Sears theorem at infinity, where $\Vm$ is assumed to be locally bounded, i.e. $\Qcal_{-} = \emptyset$.
+Note that the relation~\ref{prop:q-minus:b} is a standard regularity condition in the Titchmarsh\text{--}Sears theorem at infinity, where $\Vm$ is assumed to be locally bounded, i.e., when $\Qcal_{-} = \emptyset$.

-We want minimizing curves w.r.t.~the metric~\eqref{eqn:metric} to be regular and unique in any small neighborhood of any point on $M\setminus\Qcal_{-}$.
-In the conditions~\eqref{eqn:local-holder} the metric~\eqref{eqn:metric} is Lipschitz in a small open neighbourhood $U(x)\subset M\setminus\Qcal_{-}$, and, as it was pointed out in~\cite{S_mann_2018}(see also an overview in~\cite{lytchak_yaman}), all minimizing curves starting at $x$ are of regularity $\Lip^{1,1}_{\loc}(U)$, i.e. the continuously differentiable curves whose first derivatives belong to $\Lip^{0,1}_{\loc}(U)$.
+We want minimizing curves w.r.t.~the metric~\eqref{eqn:metric} to be regular and unique in any small neighborhood of any point $x\in M\setminus\Qcal_{-}$.
+Under condition~\ref{prop:q-minus:b}, the metric~\eqref{eqn:metric} is Lipschitz in a small open neighborhood $U(x)\subset M\setminus\Qcal_{-}$, and, as noted in~\cite{S_mann_2018} (see also an overview in~\cite{lytchak_yaman}), all the minimizing curves starting at $x$ are of regularity $\Lip^{1,1}(U)$, i.e., the continuously differentiable curves whose first derivatives belong to $\Lip^{0,1}(U)$.

 \textbf{Submanifolds of Positive Reach}